2/25/2025

 President and Chief Executive Officer

-the Q1 to Q2 transition.
-The IP design pushes that we had talked about in the call starting from the late part of Q4.
-One of those is that $1.1 million one that was the first bullet of our earnings release today and what we went over in brief detail in the opening remarks.
+So the IP design pushes that we had talked about in the call, starting from the late part of Q4, One of those is that $1.1 million one that was the first bullet of our earnings release today and what we went over in brief detail in the opening remarks.
 That one we expect in Q2 in full to be recognized.
 The second one is this one related to 18A.
-We've been public that we felt like this is sort of a mid-seven figure deal and that would all be in Q2.
-When you add those two up and you look at sort of the baseline of revenue today being in that sort of two-ish and up dollar value, kind of paints the picture of Q2 being north of six, which is I think coinciding with the non-GAAP profitability and cash flow positive
+We've been public that we felt like this is sort of a mid-seven-figure deal, and that would all be in Q2.
+And so when you add those two up and you look at sort of the baseline of revenue today being in that range, sort of two-ish and up dollar value, kind of paints the picture of Q2 being north of six, which is, I think, coinciding with the non-GAAP profitability and cash flow positive in the model for moving forward.

 speaker